-However, if you’re using Google Chrome or Mozilla Firefox , then you’ll also get the Kaspersky Protection add-on, which will provide you with even further security and features.
-The extension will give you instant security ratings for your search results, help you block banners on the pages that you visit or websites from collecting data about you.
+However, if you are a Chrome or a Firefox user, then you also get the Kaspersky Protection browser extension, which provides some additional security features.
+The extension can give you instant security ratings for search results, help you block banners on the pages that you visit and stop websites from collecting data about you.

 Ease of use & configuration

-If you care about reports and statistics, Kaspersky Total Security 2017 has them.
+If you care about reports and statistics, Kaspersky Total Security has them.
 You can see what has happened on your computer during various periods of time and, if you need to, you can also check detailed logs of absolutely everything that went on your device from a security perspective.